 Crafted in the image of Twitter, Mastodon technically isn’t one social network, rather a software platform that underpins a collection of independent servers or “instances”.
 The instances while independent, are able to talk to each other and are collectively referred to as the “Fediverse”.

 Mastodon’s inherently open nature has led to a number of clients for it appearing on both of the major smartphone operating systems.
 In my humble opinion, the best of these is Amaroq.
-Named for a lupine figure from Inuit mythology, Amaroq is a phenomenally lightweight Open Source application that doesn’t skimp on features.
-Developed by John Gabelmann, the iOS exclusive app includes all of the basic functionality that is typically found in most Mastodon clients, such as: the ability to view home, local and federated timelines, emoji support, gif and video uploads and support for multiple instances.
-With the recent release of version 1.1.4, some rather nifty additional features were added such as: conversation muting, domain blocking and draft support.
+Named after a lupine figure from Inuit mythology, Amaroq is a phenomenally lightweight application that doesn’t skimp on features.

 Amaroq for Mastodon is available on iOS and can be downloaded from the App Store.